heart-gen/angiotensinII_lung/README.md

 If you the anything in this repository please cite the following pre-print:

-Benjamin, KJM, Sauler, M, Poonyagariyagorn, H, and Enid R Neptune.
+Benjamin, K J M, Sauler, M, Poonyagariyagorn, H, and Enid R Neptune.
 "Cell type-specific expression of angiotensin receptors in the human lung with implications for health, aging, and chronic disease". *BioRxiv*.
 2024.
 PMID: [38948835](https://biorxiv.org/cgi/content/short/2024.06.17.599425v1).

 ## License